 Bake in a preheated oven at 300º for 20 minutes.
 Don’t over-bake them!

 ** Note: Put the brownie pan onto a cold cookie sheet and bake them like that.
 This will give you the best result – cooked in the middle, but no scorched edges or bottom.
 This is probably the most important step of the recipe.
-The cookie sheet under your pan is the secret to the chewy brownie texture! **
+The cookie sheet under your pan is the secret to the chewy brownie texture!
+Also, I’m typically a fan of baking on an insulated aluminum pan to help prevent scorching.
+But in this instance, bake time is calculated based on using just a regular old cookie sheet.
+I had to add time when I tried this with the insulated pan. **

 Gently tug on the paper strips and then shake the brownie loose and invert onto a wire rack, then using a second wire rack (if you have one), turn them right-side up to cool.
 (Do try to be gentle with this as it’s highly susceptible to breaking when still warm.)